EDUCATION

 FNP Program Tuition

 Family Nurse Practitioner programs vary greatly in cost.
-Factors include school, location, online versus in person, and ultimate degree.
-Tuition per credit hour can vary between $500 to $2,000 depending on the program.
+Factors include school, location, online versus in-person, and ultimate degree (MSN vs. DNP).
+Tuition per credit hour can vary between $500 to $2,000, depending on the program.
+Programs that have brick-and-mortar locations tend also to have a higher tuition.

-Doctoral-level programs tend to be more expensive than master's degree programs, in part because more credits are required overall.
+Doctoral-level programs are more expensive than master's degree programs, in part because more credits are required overall.
 Tuition costs also include program fees, lab fees, course materials, and other associated expenses.
+Don’t forget the additional fees involved in clinicals such as transportation and gas.

 Family Nurse Practitioner Program Accreditation